ibm-hyper-protect/secure-build-cli/HPSB-VPC.md

     image: docker.io/<namespace>/sbsfinal@sha256:72e9976c7693140bbea85.............
 ```

-2. For the images that are built by SBS and are DCT signed, run the following command to obtain the public key.
+2. For the images that are built by HPSB and are DCT signed, run the following command to obtain the public key.
 For more information, see [Images subsection](https://cloud.ibm.com/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_images).
 ```
 ./build.py get-signed-image-publickey --env <path>/sbs-config.json
 ```